sarahforzley/universal-docs/getting-started/docker.md

 **Mount a volume on Container on Mac and Linux**

-The following command mounts the folder `/docker/volumes/PSU` to `/root` on your container
+The following command mounts the folder `/docker/volumes/PSU` to `/root` on your container:

 ```
 docker pull ironmansoftware/universal